happypandax/happypandax/docs/source/usage.rst

 To automatically install plugins once discovered and registered, set the setting ``plugin.auto_install_plugin`` to ``true``, but **this is not recommended** for the reasons explained below.

-Some plugins may depend on other plugins which needs to be installed first before they can be installed.
+A plugin may depend on other plugins that needs to be installed first before it can be installed.
 There's the setting ``plugin.auto_install_plugin_dependency`` which is set to ``true`` by default that controls if these plugin dependencies should be installed automatically when the plugin in question is being installed.

 Be careful about plugins